nmedinger/Elk-Stack/README.md

 Run the playbook, and navigate to http://20.228.251.217:5601/app/kibana#/home to check that the installation worked as expected.

 Answer the following questions to fill in the blanks:

 Which file is the playbook?
+filebeat-playbook.yml is the playbook.

-Where do you copy it? filebeat-playbook.yml is the playbook.
+Where do you copy it?
 The filebeat playbook is copied inside of the Jump Box Provisioner VM- root@6f07c4aa4ec4:/etc/ansible/roles/filebeat-playbook.yml

 Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

 The root@6f07c4aa4ec4:/etc/ansible/hosts file has to be updated in order to run the playbook on a specific machine.
-Once you navigate into the /etc/ansible/hosts, nano into the hosts file and add the [webservers] that will be configured with filebeat and the [elk] VM which will be configured with the ELK Stack. .
+Once you navigate into the /etc/ansible/hosts, nano into the hosts file and add the [webservers] that will be configured with filebeat and the [elk] VM which will be configured with the ELK Stack.

 Which URL do you navigate to in order to check that the ELK server is running? http://20.228.251.217:5601/app/kibana#/home

-As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc:

 ssh azdmin@jump-box-ip-address
 sudo docker container list -a (command list the name of the ansible container)